JuliaAI/MLJ.jl/docs/src/index.md

 ## Lightning tour

-Load a selection of features and labels from Ames House Price dataset:
+Load a selection of features and labels from the Ames House Price dataset:

 ```julia
 using MLJ